captain-calc/HexaEdit-CE/ReadMe.md

 https://www.cemetech.net/forum/viewtopic.php?t=16759

-## Branch "improve-core" Information
+## Branch "rewrite-with-offsets" Information

-Updates to this branch will focus on improving the abilities and struture of the core editing functions.
+Commits to this branch will switch the main editor and cursor configurations from pointers to offsets.
 This is a developmental branch, so code stored here is **not** guaranteed to be stable.

 ## Installation